mabel-dev/opteryx.dev/docs/sql-reference/adv-null-semantics.md

 WHERE NOT a IS b
 ~~~

-Appear to be identical however, produce different results when `NULL` values are encountered.
+Appear to be identical however, produce different results when `null` values are encountered.